camptocamp/github-repositories-dashboard/README.md

 * It supports auto-refresh;
 * It supports plugins to easily extend the cells in the report.

+## Plugins

+Appart from the first (name) and last (refresh) columns, all columns in the dashboard are managed by plugins.

+`index.html` provides an example skeleton for a dashboard.
+You can activate, move or remove columns easily.

+Adding a `th` element with a `plugin:foo` class to the table head will automatically load the `foo` plugin in `plugins/foo.js` and use the `dashboard.foo()` function to fill in the cells for that column.

+Therefore, all you need to do to add a new plugin is:

+* Create a new plugin file in the `plugins/` directory, named according to your plugin name;
+* Add a `dashboard.pluginname()` function to that file;
+* Add a `th` element to the HTML skeleton to indicate where the column should be.

+The `dashboard.pluginname()` function should call the `updateCell()` function to fill in the cells.

 ## Setting up OAuth

 This dashboard uses Github's OAuth to: